Taylor Swift & Tom Hiddleston Throw Shapes At Selena Gomez Concert

 Dancing — and perhaps one or two savvy publicists — brought Taylor Swift and Tom Hiddleston together.
-It's no surprise, then, that the pair was caught throwing shapes once again last night.
+It's no surprise, then, that the pair were caught throwing shapes once again last night.

 Hiddleswift had a double date in Nashville on Tuesday, meeting up with Swift's best friend Abigail and her boyfriend Matt.
 Their destination?
 Only the Selena Gomez concert, of course.